GluuFederation/docs-casa-prod/docs/source/plugins/email2fa.md

 ## Overview

 This plugin allows end-users to receive one-time passcodes to one of their registered e-mail addresses in order to get access to Casa.

+!!!
+Note
+    This plugin is only available for Gluu Casa version 4.5.3 or higher

 ## Requisites